Learning Outcomes

 Key areas typically covered include:

-- Procedures for admitting new members or handling member exits (retirement, expulsion).
+- Procedures for admitting new members and handling exits (retirement, expulsion, compulsory buyout, valuation methodology and payment terms).

-In the absence of an LLP agreement, default provisions from the LLP Regulations 2001 apply, which mirror many aspects of the Partnership Act 1890, such as equal sharing of profits and capital, and equal rights in management.
+In the absence of an LLP agreement, default provisions from the LLP Regulations 2001 apply, which mirror many aspects of the Partnership Act 1890, such as:

 Flexibility vs. Formality